spitbol/x64/docs/minimal.md

 *   1.21 SSS   _opw_      subroutine stack store

-This pair of operations is provided to make possible the use of a local stack to hold subroutine (s-r) return links for n-type procedures.
+This pair of operations is provided to make possible the use of a local stack to hold subroutine (subroutine) return links for n-type procedures.

-    SSS stores the s-r stack pointer in _opw_ and SSL loads the s-r stack pointer from _opw_.
+    SSS stores the subroutine stack pointer in _opw_ and SSL loads the subroutine stack pointer from _opw_.

-By using SSS in the main program or on entry to a procedure which should regain control on occurrence of an ERR or ERB and by use of
-SSL in the error processing sections the s-r stack pointer can be restored giving a link stack cleaned up ready for resumed execution.
+By using SSS in the main program or on entry to a procedure which should regain control on occurrence of an ERR or ERB and by use of SSL in the error processing sections the subroutine stack pointer can be restored giving a link stack cleaned up ready for resumed execution.

 The form of the link stack pointer is undefined in MINIMAL (it is likely to be a private register known to the translator) and the only requirement is that it should fit into a single full word.

-SSL and SSS are no- _ops_ if no private link stack is not used.
+SSL and SSS are no-ops if no private link stack is not used.

 *   1.22 RTN define start of routine

 However it is entered by any type of conditional or unconditional branch (not by JSR).

-On termination it passes control by a branch
-(often BRI through a code word) or even permits control to drop through to another routine.
+On termination it passes control by a branch (often BRI through a code word) or even permits control to drop through to another routine.

-No return link exists and the end of a routine is not marked by an explicit opcode (compare
+No return link exists and the end of a routine is not marked by an explicit opcode (compare ENP).
-<code>enp</code> ).

-All routines must be named in section 0
+All routines must be named in section 0 INR statements.
-INR statements.

 #### 2-  Operations on One Word Integer Values (addresses)

 *   2.1  ADD   _opn,opv_

-Adds  _opv_ to the value in  _opn_ and
-                             stores the result in  _opn_.
-Undefined
+Adds  _opv_ to the value in  _opn_ and stores the result in  _opn_.
-                             if the result exceeds *CFP$L* .
+Undefined if the result exceeds CFP$L .

 *   2.2  SUB   _opn,opv_